DZunke/SlackBundle/README.md

  * Message: _"Foo @everyone Bar"_, will notify everyone in at the Network.
 Must be Used on the #general Channel
  * Message: _"Foo @channel Bar"_, will notify everyone in a Channel
  * Message: _"Foo @Bazuser Bar"_, will notify the named User

+### Token

+To get your Token you need to be logged in into the Slack-System and visit the [API-Page](https://api.slack.com/).
+There is a headline "Authentication" where your Team should be listet with the possibility to get a Token.

+## Roadmap

+To say the project has an stable state there are a bunch of features to implement.

+  * Auth-Test to the DebugCommand
+  * Catching the [Rate Limits](https://api.slack.com/docs/rate-limits) of the API and try again for a bunch of tries
+  * Write Topic of a Channel
+  * Update ChatMessage for ProgressBars etc.
+  * Upload File for automatic Reportings

+There are a bunch of additional Features to integrate later:

+  * Reading E-Mails from an Account (maybe olny for slack-client)
+  * Sending E-Mails for daily reports of team members in an channel and post the awnsers
+  * Connectors for extern Tools to fetch Data and post them (maybe with a cache to only get updated content)

 ## License